 - Spinosad (Brand name Comfortis)

 Most of us have only heard of these compounds by their brand names, but it is useful to know the active ingredients as you do your research.
 It’s important to look at which formulations are intended to prevent fleas as well as prevent ticks.
-Not all of them will protect against ticks.
+Not all of them will protect against fleas and ticks.

 Future Flea Prevention

-Thank goodness, fleas are preventable.
+Thankfully, fleas are preventable.
 Once you have decided on a flea pill for your dog, be sure to follow up with any additional steps recommended by your veterinarian.
 In most cases of flea infestations, you will also have to treat your home and yard for fleas, along with any other pets in the household, and you will need to stay on top of your flea and tick preventative schedule in order for it to remain effective.